 - use or disclose credit reporting information about you if you believe on reasonable grounds that you have been or are likely to be a victim of fraud.

 5. CorrectionHomeStart takes reasonable steps to ensure that the credit data it collects, uses or discloses is accurate, up-to-date and complete.

 If you believe any of your credit data held by HomeStart is incorrect or out-of-date you may make a written request to HomeStart or your Loan Manager (who will forward your request to HomeStart) seeking a correction.
 HomeStart will respond within a reasonable period after your request is made.

 7. AmendmentHomeStart undertakes periodic reviews of its policies and procedures with guidance by HomeStart’s legal advisers to ensure that credit data held is managed by HomeStart appropriately.
 HomeStart therefore reserves the right to amend this Credit Reporting Policy at any time.
-You may obtain a copy of the current version of this Credit Reporting Policy by contacting HomeStart, or accessing HomeStart’s web site.
+You may obtain a copy of the current version of this Credit Reporting Policy by contacting HomeStart's Privacy Officer, or accessing HomeStart’s web site.

-If you have any queries regarding this Credit Reporting Policy, or if you require further information about the ways we manage your credit data, please contact HomeStart.
+If you have any queries regarding this Credit Reporting Policy, or if you require further information about the ways we manage your credit data, please contact HomeStart's Privacy Officer.

 Your complaint will be considered and dealt with by our Privacy Officer.
-If the breach is considered to be serious, the Privacy Officer may escalate the complaint internally within HomeStart.
+If your complaint is of a serious nature, the Privacy Officer may escalate your complaint internally within HomeStart.

 Please allow us a reasonable time to respond to your compliant.
 If you are not satisfied with our resolution, you may make a complaint to the Office of the Australian Privacy Commissioner.